 - Internet Explorer: https://support.microsoft.com/en-us/topic/delete-and-manage-cookies-168dab11-0753-043d-7c16-ede5947fc64d

 - Opera: https://help.opera.com/en/latest/web-preferences/#cookies

 - Vivaldi: https://help.vivaldi.com/article/cookies/#:~:text=From%20the%20browser%20menu%20select,clicking%20on%20Display%20Saved%20Cookies.

-Alternatively, you can control some 3rd party cookies by using a privacy enhancement platform such as optout.aboutads.info or youronlinechoices.com.
-For more information about cookies, visit allaboutcookies.org.
+Alternatively, you can control some 3rd party cookies by using a privacy enhancement platform such as https://optout.aboutads.info/?c=2&lang=EN or https://www.youronlinechoices.com/.
+You can also opt-out of analysis by Google Analytics on our website and other websites by using Google Analytics Opt-out Browser Add-on: https://tools.google.com/dlpage/gaoptout?.
+For more information about cookies, visit https://www.allaboutcookies.org/.

 We promise to follow the following data protection principles: